Skip to main content

 3. Market Discrepancy: Is there a meaningful difference between your estimated true probability and the bookmaker's implied probability?
 If so, there may be betting value on one side of the wager.

-Let's dive deeper into each of these pillars and explore how savvy bettors leverage them to spot value in the betting markets.
+Here's a closer look at each factor and how sharp bettors use them to find value in the betting markets.

 The bedrock of value betting is the ability to accurately predict the likelihood of each possible outcome in a sporting event.
 This is where domain expertise, statistical modeling, and qualitative research come together.